 - Sheridan Visitors Package.
 Click here to request a Sheridan Visitors Package from Sheridan Travel and Tourism.

 - Travel & Tourism Website.
 A good online resource for tourism “things to see and do” in Sheridan County is the Sheridan Travel & Tourism website – www.sheridanwyoming.org – jam-packed with hundreds of offerings for our visitors (and residents).
 You can reach Sheridan Travel & Tourism at (307) 673-7120 or (888) 596-6787 or by emailing firstname.lastname@example.org.

 - Sheridanwyoming.com Website.
 A second online resource for “things to see and do” is the www.sheridanwyoming.com website, provided by Sheridan Media.

 - Stop by the State of Wyoming Information Center.
 The Sheridan Travel & Tourism organization is housed inside the State of Wyoming Information Center (Visitor’s Center), just off of I-90 Exit 23.
 This center is available to provide resource information to visitors and travelers – from the ready-to-help staff at the front counter, to weather and road reports, to the many maps and brochures in our racks, to the glimpse into Sheridan County history in our museum.
 The Information Center is a “must stop” place for visitors to Sheridan County.

 - Sheridan County Chamber of Commerce.
-Our office is located in the heart of our Historic Downtown, at 171 N. Main St. Drop in to see us as you’re exploring Sheridan … we’ll help with “things to do” ideas and questions about our community.
+Our office is located in our Historic Downtown, at 24 S. Main St. Drop in to see us as you’re exploring Sheridan … we’ll help with “things to do” ideas and questions about our community.